RaDonda Vaught homicide case

 State of Tennessee v.
-RaDonda L. Vaught was an American legal trial in which former Vanderbilt University Medical Center nurse RaDonda Vaught was convicted of criminally negligent homicide and impaired adult abuse after she mistakenly administered the wrong medication that killed a patient in 2017.
-She was sentenced to three years' probation.
+RaDonda L. Vaught was an American legal trial in which former Vanderbilt University Medical Center nurse RaDonda Vaught was convicted of criminally negligent homicide and impaired adult abuse after she administered the wrong medication to a patient on December 26, 2017, resulting in their death.
+She was sentenced to three years of probation.

-The case has been highly controversial.
 Vaught's trial, which was held in Nashville, Tennessee, in March 2022, garnered national attention and sparked debate over when it should be appropriate to prosecute health care professionals for medical errors that result in harm to patients.

 Nurses and other medical practitioners closely monitored the trial, and many expressed concern, alarm, and outrage following the verdict.
 Some experts and professional organizations warned that the case was likely to negatively affect the quality of American health care by discouraging health care workers from reporting their mistakes.
-Similarly, the case was seen as undermining the practice of just culture, a policy that has been widely adopted by the medical field over the past two decades in order to improve patient safety.
-Just culture views genuine errors as system failures and doesn't penalize workers who report making them.
+Similarly, the case was seen as undermining the practice of just culture, a concept that had been widely popularized in the medical field over the past two decades.
+Proponents of just culture tend to view errors as system failures and discourage penalizing workers who report making them.

-Concerns have also been raised that Vaught's prosecution would cause some nurses to leave the field and some prospective nurses not to enter it in the first place at a time when there is already a nursing shortage.
+Concerns were also raised that Vaught's prosecution would cause some nurses to leave the field, or would cause some prospective nurses not to enter it in the first place, at a time when there was already a nursing shortage.

 Incident and aftermath

 RaDonda Vaught began work as a nurse at Vanderbilt University Medical Center in December 2015.

 On December 24, 2017, 75-year-old Charlene Murphey was admitted to the hospital for a subdural hematoma.
 Two days later, Vaught, a registered nurse, was instructed to administer Versed (midazolam, a sedating drug) to Murphey, but instead administered vecuronium (a paralyzing drug).

-Vaught had tried to withdraw Versed from an automated dispensing cabinet which is designed to communicate with the medical record software.
-The two electronic systems did not communicate and subsequently the ordered medication did not appear on the list of medications ordered.
-This was a common occurrence, as the hospital was switching from a different software company and she used an override which allowed her access to a larger array of medications.
-Murphey was to be given Versed prior to an MRI scan but was inadvertently given vecuronium.
-Vaught administered the medication without first looking at the medication to verify that it was, indeed, Versed.
-Murphey, who went into cardiac arrest following the administration of the medication, was placed on life support which was withdrawn the next day as a result of permanent brain death.
+Murphey was to be given Versed prior to an MRI scan.

+Vaught initially tried to withdraw Versed from an automated dispensing cabinet which was designed to communicate with the hospital's Medication Administration Record (MAR).
+Though an order for the intended medication (Versed) was present in Murphey's MAR, Vaught "couldn't find [it] in Murphey's profile" in the dispensing cabinet after typing "VE" into its search function without realizing she should have been looking for its generic name, midazolam.
+Vaught then triggered an override that unlocked a much larger swath of medications and then searched for "VE" again, and selected the first medication in the list (vecuronium).

+Vaught claimed that using overrides was a common and daily occurrence; other witnesses similarly testified that technical issues and delays at medication cabinets were common, and that "nurses could use overrides to overcome those delays."